Miele canister vacuum cleaner

 Bagless Vacuum Cleaners: Blizzard CX1 and Boost CX1

-Miele’s canister bagless collection also provides robust suction and thorough dust separation.
+Miele’s bagless canister collection also provides robust suction and thorough dust separation.
 The Boost CX1 employs a mono-cyclone approach that maintains airflow at high speed, propelling coarse debris away from the fine dust filter.

 The result is powerful suction that rarely diminishes, even as the dust container fills.
 A noise level of around 78 dB(A) allows for a more pleasant cleaning experience as well.